inmyth/proto-lambda-scalajs/README.md

 A prototype of AWS Lambda function written in scala.js.
 Connects to DynamoDb and returns the result as http response.

+Important:
+- sbt run and test will run on node environment
+- `%%%` is for scala.js lib. `%%` is for normal scala lib.
+Make sure dependencies in build.sbt are reflected appropriately.

 - Gitter Template
 https://github.com/bgahagan/scalajs-lambda.g8
 - AWS Facades